zimmoc/eventbase/README.md

 - __Hero section__

-  - Big eye catching hero image that encourages the user to search for upcoming events
+  - Big eye-catching hero image that encourages the user to search for upcoming events
   - Clickable logo that brings you to the home page
   - Big input field in the middle of the screen that can't be missed
-  - Advanced search provided by clicking on the universal show more button, the arrow down.
+  - Advanced search is provided by clicking on the universal show more button, the arrow down.

 ![Hero Section](/assets/images/readme/landing.jpg)